 Did you hear that LPCTV is re-branding?
 We will soon be changing our name to "Okemo Valley TV".
 This is a big task, which includes all new graphics, signs, posters, banners, etc. And it all starts with a logo.
 This is where we could use your help.
-We are looking for community involvement in the design of the new logo for Okemo Valley TV!
-We are having a logo design contest now through the end of August.
+We are looking for community involvement in the design of the new logo.
 Not only will you be helping to create a new identity & look for your community TV station, but there is also the extra incentive of a $250 cash prize for the winning entry.
 The deadline for all entries has been extended to September 30th.

 So, please get in touch if this piques your interest.
-Send us an email, or call the station at 228-8808 for details and information on guidelines, etc. Logos should be created in Adobe Illustrator.
+Send us an email, or call the station at 228-8808 for details and information on guidelines, etc. You can submit anything from a basic sketch to a polished Illustrator file.
 Don't have Illustrator?
 That's OK, because we do - and you can come here to use it.
-Don't know Illustrator super well?
-That's OK, too, becasue we can show you.
+We are here to help.

 Here is helpful link to tips on logo design: https://blogs.adobe.com/creativecloud/logos-learn-what-separates-the-great-from-the-good/?trackingid=MYYBS32Z&mv=email

 There were over 50 ballots cast in the Board of Directors election last week.
 Congratulations to newly-elected Board members Jon Clinch and Kurt Van Buskirk-Woods and to Sharon Bixby & Fra DeVine for being re-elected.